pivotal-cf/docs-stemcell-rn/README.md

 **Note:** The file must begin with an underscore (`_`) and you must replace `.` with `-` in the filename.

-Your partial will append to the release notes of that stemcell version.
+Your partial appends to the release notes of that stemcell version.

 ## Find Pivotal Network Stemcells